History of whaling: Twentieth century

-In 1946, 15 whaling nations formed the International Whaling Commission, with membership also open to non-whaling nations.
-It prohibited killing gray, humpback and right whales, limited hunting seasons, and set an Antarctic limit of 16,000 "Blue Whale Units" per year, but again had no enforcement ability.
-In 1949–1952 more than 2,000 humpbacks per year were harvested in the Antarctic, despite an annual quota of 1,250.
-In 1959–1964, there were disagreements over a moratorium on blue whales and humpbacks, with scientific advice eventually recommending a limit of 2,800 blue whale units.
+One of the IWC's first acts was creating a whale sanctuary that prohibited killing gray, humpback and right whales, limiting hunting seasons, and setting an Antarctic limit of 16,000 Blue Whale Units per year—but again, it had no enforcement ability.
+As the quota was for all nations combined, rather than per country, it created a "whale Olympics" in which each whaling fleet competed to catch as much as possible before the quota was reached.
+The number of catcher boats increased from 129 in 1946/47 to 263 in 1951/52.
+Between 1949 and 1952 more than 2,000 humpbacks per year were harvested in the Antarctic, despite an annual quota of 1,250.
+In 1959–1964, there were disagreements over a moratorium on blue whales and humpbacks, with scientific advice eventually recommending a limit of 2,800 Blue Whale Units.
 The IWC adopted quotas of 8,000.
-In 1970 the United States prohibited import of whale products by adding all commercial whales to its Endangered Species List.
+In 1970 the United States prohibited the import of whale products by adding all commercial whale species to its Endangered Species List.

-Proposals for 10-year moratoria were rejected in 1971, 1972 and 1974, but species quotas were adopted and reduced.
-Consumer boycotts focused on Japanese and Russian products began in 1974, to protest the hunting of large whales by these countries.
+Proposals for 10-year moratoria were rejected in 1971, 1972, and 1974, failing to reach the three-quarters majority needed under the Convention.
+The Blue Whale Unit was abandoned as a measure, however, and reduced species quotas were adopted.
+Consumer boycotts of Japanese and Russian products began in 1974, to protest the hunting of large whales by these countries.
+By 1976 the IWC had a permanent Secretariat based in Cambridge, and an International Decade of Cetacean Research was declared.

 In 1978, the IWC called for an end to international trade in whale products.
-In 1982, the IWC adopted a ban on commercial whaling, to start in 1986.
-Japan, Norway and the USSR filed objections so the moratorium would not apply to them.
-Chile and Peru also filed objections, but Peru later agreed to be covered, and Chile stopped whaling.
+In 1979 pelagic whaling for all species except minke whales was ended, and a 50 million km² Indian Ocean Whale Sanctuary was created.
+The composition of the IWC had changed, from 18 member nations in 1963 (of which only 4 were non-whaling), to 39 in 1982, only 13 of which hunted whales (and three of those only through aboriginal/substence whaling).
+In 1982, the IWC adopted a pause or "moratorium" on commercial whaling, to commence in 1986.
+Japan, Norway, and the USSR filed objections so the moratorium would not apply to them.
+Chile and Peru also filed objections, but Peru later agreed to be covered, and Chile ceased whaling.
+In 1994 the Southern Ocean Whale Sanctuary was created, after the discovery that USSR had been harvesting protected whale species in the Southern Ocean for 30 years and falsifying its records to conceal this.

-No international quotas were ever put on beluga whales and narwhals; 1,000 to 2,000 of each have been killed each year to the present, mostly in Alaska, Canada and Greenland.